Sunlitspace542/tpp-mirror/README.md

 #### 1. Copy baserom(s) for asset extraction

-For each version (jp/us/eu) that you want to build a ROM for, put an existing ROM at `./baserom.<version>.z64` for asset extraction.
+To build TPP, you must provide a japanese ROM `./baserom.jp.z64` in the root folder for asset extraction.

 #### 2. Install build dependencies